 First, you had to go to your remote location.
 You had to extract the device needing a software update, and even dismantle it if necessary.
 You had to plug it into your computer to do the reprogramming, and then install the device back where it belonged.
-And if you were running thousands of connected devices or had to roll out an update only to a specific device group?
-You still had to do the manual thing, and handle these devices one by one.
+And if you were running thousands of connected devices or had to roll out a device update only to a specific device group?
+You still had to do the manual thing and handle these devices one by one.
 Additional difficulties arise if you had to update devices at multiple sites or extremely remote locations.

 The Dilemma: Build or Buy?

 Typically, enterprises have two options: to build their own system for deploying over-the-air updates or to buy a managed OTA solution.
 Each has its advantages.
 When you build, you do not depend on third-party vendors and have full control over your OTA system.
 But then again, you also need to invest significant resources in research and planning.
 Attracting the right experts may not always be straightforward either.
 Adding over-the-air functionalities to your existing hardware and software can face you with challenges at multiple levels, compatibility issues being just one example.

 On this occasion, IoT platforms can serve as your single source of truth when it comes to overseeing large fleets of connected devices and managing assets across all production and consumption stages.
 The IoT platform infrastructure is already handling multiple complex tasks in the background such as IoT data collection and is taking care of typical security issues.
 The platforms come with robust IoT device management suites.
 These serve as the middleware connecting local hardware and software landscapes.
 All the while, they take care of the code running on devices.
 Working in multi-tenancy environments, developers run updates and deployments more often than before while continually monitoring the outcomes and safeguarding quality.

 While building a solution from scratch locally may be a drain of resources, making use of an existing IoT platform allows you to leverage and adapt the entire platform infrastructure while transparently managing the cost structure.